 “I am not afraid.
 I was born to do this.” – Jeanne D’Arch

 Beltane marks the halfway point between Spring Equinox (March 21) and Summer Solstice (June 21).
 The festival begins in earnest on the eve of the Sabbat, at the sight of the rising moon.
-True Solar Beltane – the actual halfway point on the Earth’s orbit – falls on May 5th.
-Interestingly, even this is marked by some ancient groups as with the Irish observance, the Veneration of the Thorn, which is, of course, the Holly King, who is coming into power at Summer Solstice.
+True Solar Beltane – the actual halfway point on the Earth’s orbit, currently aligned with 15º Taurus in western astrology – falls on May 5th.
+Interestingly, some ancient groups mark this day, as with the Irish observance, the Veneration of the Thorn, which is, of course, the Holly King, who is coming into power at the next Sabbat, Summer Solstice.

 Pagan groups witness the rise of Spring at Imbolc, Ostara, and Beltane, with more emphasis added to a particular Sabbat depending on where they are on the globe and how quickly or slowly the light and heat comes back.
 But no matter where they are, by Beltane, the Sun is rising, the warmth is returning, and the Earth is coming back to life.

-The May Queen and May King would be chosen from among these young people, to oversee the proceedings.
-Beltane, then, is an initiatory festival for youthful energy that is maturing and entering the world.
+The village chose the May Queen and May King from among these young people, to oversee the proceedings.
+Beltane, then, is an initiatory festival for youthful energy that is maturing, developing self-determination, and entering the world.

 With all this sexy and sensual energy, it’s no surprise that marriage proposals are typical for this time of year, handfastings, which last a year and a day, as well as “Greenwood Marriages” which only last one beautiful night.
-Such trysts can have any number of people involved, and exemplify the Wiccan phrase, “Perfect Love and Perfect Trust,” as they are meant to simply bring joy, pleasure, and vitality to anyone who wants to willingly join.
+Such trysts have any number of people involved, and exemplify the Wiccan phrase, “Perfect Love and Perfect Trust.”
+They are for the joy, pleasure, and vitality of anyone who wants to consensually join.

 Fairy, fae, and nature elemental energies are all closer and more natural to communicate with, creating an air for divination.
-Much can be said about stepping into a circle of mushrooms of May Day and being hauled off by the Wild Hunt.
+There are many folktales about stepping into a circle of mushrooms of May Day and the Wild Hunt suddenly appearing to haul off the unwitting.
 These energies can sometimes be enticed to come closer and reveal themselves with homemade cookies, honey, mead, and bells.
 In fact, intoxicants like mead made from flowers, absinthe, and hallucinogens are also traditional for this Sabbat.